Vinny Faherty: Sligo Rovers

 On 31 July 2017, Faherty moved to fellow Irish Premier Division club Sligo Rovers.
 He was signed along with two other players, Greg Moorhouse and Jamie McDonagh.
 He made his league debut for the club on 5 August, as a second-half substitute in a 1–1 home draw with St Patrick's Athletic; he shot over the bar with the last kick of the match.
 His first league goal opened the scoring in a 2–1 away win over Finn Harps on 16 September, and he finished the season with three goals from nine league appearances.

 Cyprus

 Faherty spent the second half of the 2017–18 season with Cypriot Second Division club PAEEK.

 Back to Galway United

 Faherty rejoined Galway United in January 2019.

 International career

 Faherty's performances for Salthill earned him selection for the Republic of Ireland at various levels.
-He played for the Irish amateur team against Northern Ireland in March 2007, scoring twice and creating a third, in a junior international against Scotland in April, and for the National League representative team in the 2007 Four Nations Tournament.
+He played for the Irish amateur team against Northern Ireland in March 2007, scoring twice and creating a third, in an amateur international against Scotland in April, and for the Under-21 representative team in the 2007 Four Nations Tournament.
 In 2010, Faherty played for the Republic of Ireland under-23s in a training match against the senior national squad.